harcokuppens/pmwiki-cookbook-imagepopup/README.md

 The details of the ImagePopup cookbook are described on the [ImagePopup cookbook's description page](https://www.pmwiki.org/wiki/Cookbook/ImagePopup).
 The source code of the ImagePopup plugin is at https://github.com/harcokuppens/pmwiki-cookbook-imagepopup/, which also provides a devcontainer in which you can see the plugin in action and further develop it.
+The devcontainer is based on the basic pmwiki devcontainer at https://github.com/harcokuppens/pmwiki-basic.

 ## Devcontainer